Logging

 private static readonly ILogger Logger = LogManager.GetLogger();

-This creates a logger instance with the same name as the type where it is instantiated, including namespace.
-It also is possible to explicitly pass in another type or name directly to the logger, which could be useful if you want to simulate log messages from another source.
-This method is guaranteed to return a new instance, regardless if any implementation is found, so you can safely use the logger without performing any null checks.
+This code creates a logger instance with the same name as the type where it is instantiated, including namespace.
+You can also explicitly pass in another type or name directly to the logger, which could be useful to simulate log messages from another source.
+This method is guaranteed to return an instance, regardless of whether it finds any implementation, so you can safely use the logger without performing any null checks.

-After the logger instance is available in your class, you can call any of the provided overloads, depending on the criticality of the message.
-The following examples show the Debug level, but equivalent methods are available for all other available levels (Trace, Information, Warning, Error, Critical) as well.
+After the logger instance is available in your class, you can call any provided overloads, depending on the message's criticality.
+The following examples show the Debug level, but equivalent methods are available for other levels (Trace, Information, Warning, Error, Critical).

 // Log simple message